 But there is a trap in only telling stories, you only are stimulating one side of the brain.
 Compelling content is whole-brained, it’s both right and left brained.
 Both logical and creative.
 You can use processes, and cases studies in conjunction with images and stories.

 Provide your readers with a functional solution to the problem they can do on their own.
 For example, if you’re discussing the difficulties of developing a business app, offer links to DIY tutorials and free or low-cost software to facilitate the process.
 After you’ve given the reader an emotional hook, identified obstacles and provided solutions, then deliver a call to action for your business.
 Everything up to the call to action engenders trust and makes readers far more likely to contact you.

 Failing to deliver content that connects with your market is a one-way ticket to poor conversion and wasted resources.
 By giving your potential customers or current clients something they can relate to, identify obstacles and offer solutions, you build trust.
 Trust is essential for conversion.

-If you’re struggling to develop content that connects, visit Local Directive.
+If you’re struggling to develop content that connects, visit Directive Group.
 We loved to connect with you.